shyamsiddarthm/Fluid-Viscous-Damper-UAV/README.md

 ## Overview

+## Overview

+UAV payloads are highly sensitive to vibration, which can reduce image quality and sensor performance.
+This project focused on the design and analysis of a compact fluid viscous damper capable of attenuating vibrations in the 20–300 Hz operating range.

-This project was carried out by a two-member team as part of the TN IMPACT initiative during my undergraduate studies at Coimbatore Institute of Technology.
+The project was completed by a two-member team as part of the TN IMPACT initiative at Coimbatore Institute of Technology.

-The objective was to design a compact fluid viscous damper capable of reducing vibrations transmitted to UAV payloads operating in the 20–300 Hz frequency range.

 ## Design Specifications